qudini/qudini-reactive/qudini-reactive-utils/README.md

 You can leave the defaults, everything will just work out of the box.
 You can also reconfigure it to match your requirements, as explained in the following sections.

-### Build info
+### Metadata

-`com.qudini.reactive.utils.build.BuildInfoService` will expose the build name and version.
+You can inject `com.qudini.reactive.utils.metadata.MetadataService` to access metadata about the artifact and the environment.
+By default:

+- the environment will be read from the environment variable `K8S_NAMESPACE`,
+- the build name will be read from the JAR file's manifest `Implementation-Title`,
-By default, those two values will be read from the JAR file's manifest, respectively `Implementation-Title` and `Implementation-Version`.
+- the build version will be read from the JAR file's manifest `Implementation-Version`.

-You can override this behaviour by registering a component implementing `com.qudini.reactive.utils.build.BuildInfoService`.
+You can override this behaviour by registering a component implementing `com.qudini.reactive.utils.metadata.MetadataService`.

 ## Usage